kiedtl/lbase/README.md

 # lbase

-A reimplementation of the GNU coreutils with a focus on speed, size, and compatibility with GNU coreutils.
+A reimplementation of the GNU coreutils with a focus on speed and size.

+**notes:
-> NOTE: some redundant utilities will not be supported (e.g. `tac` instead of `rev`).
+- some redundant utilities will not be supported (e.g. `tac` instead of `rev`).
+- certain flags will not be supported (e.g. `cat -v`).

-> If you want to change my mind, open an issue and I'll consider it.
+If you want to change my mind, open an issue and I'll consider it.

 ## status